 2. I had no idea when I will get paid

-At Korea University, we never received our stipends on a consistent schedule.
-It was always “the end of the month,” but the exact day was unpredictable—sometimes the last Friday, sometimes the 25th – whatever day of the week that may be.
+At Korea University, we never received our stipends with any logical consistency.
+It was always “the end of the month,” but the exact day was unpredictable.
 Even when asked for specifics, we got no clear answers.
-This year, they shifted payments to mid-month, but without specifying the exact day, it still makes it hard to plan for rent and other expenses.
+In 2024, they shifted payments to mid-month, but still without specifying the exact day.

 Don’t believe me?
 Check out my payment history yourself

-Their logging system makes the months appear out of order so please ignore that, but look at these payment dates.
+Their logging system makes the months appear out of order, but look at these payment dates.
 The 26th, 23rd, 28th, etc. And if you are wondering, they aren’t consistent days of the week either – Thursday, Monday, Sunday etc.

-So let me ask you; How do you plan your life and make a budget when you truly have no idea when your stipend will be paid?
+So let me ask you; How do you plan your life and budget when you have no idea when your stipend will be paid?

 3. Restricting Part-time work under false pretenses

-The money I made working part time for my laboratory made a massive difference in my quality of life, increasing my monthly take home by 700,000+ won.
+The money I made working part time for my laboratory made a massive difference in my quality of life, increasing my monthly take home by about 700,000 won.
 This was especially a big deal because for the majority of my degree program I was receiving the 1,000,000 won stipend.

 4. Some opportunities are restricted to GKS students

-Since I work part time, I don’t really pay too much attention to all the funding, special opportunities and other emails we get from Korea University because my lab kept me busy with work and research projects – However, there have been no shortage of programs I’ve seen that include a little asterisks at the bottom that says participation not available to GKS students.
-And it’s not just about the funding that some of these programs offer, but rather these restrictions are limiting our resume building opportunities when they restrict our participation.
+During my grad program, I didn’t really pay too much attention to all the funding, special opportunities and other emails we get from Korea University because my lab kept me busy with work and research projects – However, there was no shortage of programs I saw that included an asterisks at the bottom that stated ‘participation not available to GKS students’.
+This isn’t just an issue of reducing funding opportunities, but rather these restrictions are limiting our resume building opportunities.

-Some might argue that they offer special conference like events to help get you hired when you graduation – but these are not a unique benefit to GKS, as it’s available to all international graduate students.
+Some might argue that they offer events to help get you hired when you graduate – but these are not a unique benefit to GKS recipients, as participation is possible for all international graduate students.

 Those are all my major complaints.
 Now on to the smaller things that drove me crazy.